 Sean is sort of the biggest obstacle — at least at first — for Alex.
 He kind of blocks her, time and time again, in her quest to make a better life for Maddy and to change her circumstance.
 But I think Sean very much loves his daughter, and his family means a lot to him.
 And I think a lot of his anger and drinking issues are misplaced.
 He’s just out of control.

 One of the things that [director and executive producer] John Wells said to me when we were talking about Sean as a character was that he has been taking care of other people his entire life.
 The show doesn’t go into it so much because it’s a show about Alex.
 But his mother was a drug addict, had substance abuse issues.
 He was caring for his little brother all the way up through school, dropped out of high school to care for him.
 And just as he was starting to be able to live life on his terms, he gets Alex pregnant.
 And so, there’s just all this resentment and anger.
 And it’s not right at all.
 But that was something that made me have some compassion for him.
-He just can’t seem to escape his circumstances, this vicious cycle of poverty and trauma from his parents and his upbringing, and not being able to ask for help and having no coping mechanisms other than alcohol; having that behavior as what was modeled to him as a kid.
+He just can’t seem to escape his circumstances, this vicious cycle of poverty and trauma from his parents and his upbringing, and not being able to ask for help and having no coping mechanisms other than alcohol; having that behaviour as what was modelled to him as a kid.
 He’s a complicated character and there’s no easy answers.

 What does Sean want from Alex?
 How does that relate to the way he treats her?

 Yeah, it is a weird thing.
-It’s like, if he wanted her in his life, he would change his behaviors.
+It’s like, if he wanted her in his life, he would change his behaviours.
 And I think he does try.
 But he falls back into these old habits and patterns.
 I felt like I had grown up sort of knowing people like this, and loyalty to family is a huge thing — even when that loyalty is kind of maybe not the best for the person.
 You stick it out.
 Family is family.
 I think that that’s one thing: even if he’s unhappy in the relationship, they made a family, and his parents probably broke up, and he’s not gonna do that.

 I also think that it’s about control as well.
 For Sean a lot of it is about being the man of the house and being in control of what goes on in Alex’s circumstance so that she can’t abandon him.
 I think a lot of it has to do with control.